 Be Proactive.
 The fact is, the longer you wait, the harder it may become to have a two-sided conversation with your aging parent.
 If you wait until your parents’ health has declined too far, you may be depriving them of being involved in the decision-making process about their own care.
 Despite the emotional difficulty of confronting reality with your aging parents, getting the conversation started early could significantly improve your ability to honor their wishes later in life.

-The goal is not to be a parent to your mother or father.
-The goal is to be a caretaker.
-It may be easy to become frustrated or impatient, especially if your parent is resistant to accepting help.
-Put yourself in his or her shoes thought.
-It can’t be easy to admit that you’re no longer in your prime.
-This is why, A Place for Mom suggests, you need to approach these difficult conversations with care and respect.
-Show that you understand and appreciate how emotionally challenging this experience is but that you are willing to do everything in your power to honor their desires.
-To whatever extent possible, preserve your parent’s sense of control over future decisions.
+Be Respectful.
+It can be easy to become frustrated or impatient, especially if your parent is resistant to accepting help.
+But consider their feelings.
+Remind yourself that it can’t be easy to admit that you’re no longer in your prime.
+Approach these difficult conversations with care and respect.
+Show that you understand and appreciate how emotionally challenging this experience is for your aging loved one.

 Be Open.
 While what your loved one has in mind for their future level of care might not align with your wishes for them, be willing to do everything in your power to honor their desires.
 To whatever extent possible, preserve your parent’s sense of control over future decisions.
 Helping them feel comfortable is the key to managing these difficult conversations.